gkruiger/blue5/README.md

 # Blue5 | A monospace adventure
-Learning myself React while creating a simple, but hopefully challenging and enjoyable game.
+Learning myself React while creating a simple, but hopefully challenging and enjoyable game.<br>
 For the React Native variant of this game: https://github.com/gkruiger/blue5app

 ## How to play